chandansingh5/CSNestedCollectionView/README.md

 # SwiftCHCollectionTableView

 SwiftCHCollectionTableView is an implementation of the nesting UICollectionView inside UITableView as seen on many apps, like Gana, Netfilx or airbnb.
-It's designed in order to accomplish the following requirements:

 # Features